4d/docs/docs/Concepts/parameters.md

 ### Parameter indirection

 4D project methods accept a variable number of parameters of the same type, starting from the right.
 This principle is called **parameter indirection**.
 Using the `Count parameters` command you can then address those parameters with a `For...End for` loop and the parameter indirection syntax.

+> Parameter indirection can only be used with the [sequential](#sequential-parameters) syntax.

 In the following example, the project method `SEND PACKETS` accepts a time parameter followed by a variable number of text parameters: